-The Malay uTalk teaches is the standard spoken in Malaysia and will also be understood in Singapore, where Malay is one of 5 official languages.
-Malay is also spoken in Brunei, which has a slightly different variant, and Indonesia, where it is known as bahasa Indonesia and treated as a separate language despite great similarities.
+The Malay uTalk teaches is the standard version spoken in Malaysia and is also understood in Singapore, where Malay is one of 5 official languages.
+Malay is also spoken in Brunei, which has a slightly different dialect, and Indonesia, where it is known as bahasa Indonesia and treated as a separate language, despite great similarities.
 Malay has a lot of Arabic loanwords, as well as influences from Sanskrit, Tamil, Dutch and Portuguese.
 More recently, it has also started to absorb many English words.Learn Malay with uTalk

 Although Malay is very similar to Indonesian, there are some big differences in meaning.
 For example, 'buntu' means 'tail' in Indonesian but 'backside' in Malay!
 'Sup buntut sapi' or Indonesian oxtail soup sounds more like 'ox buttocks soup' in Malay.

 The grammar is fairly simple, with no gender and no verb tenses.